sarrabenyahia/datamuse/README.md

 <!-- WEB APP -->
 ## Web Application
-Our Dash web app allows users to view information about a selected artist() and receive song recommendations using ML.
-The app is hosted on the local machine at http://localhost:8000/.
+Our Webapp allows users to receive recommendations using NLP.
+Example : for "Louvre" -> stage musée du louvre The app is hosted on the local machine at http://localhost:8000/.

 The main page, or "Home", is just a simple user guide for the app!